School chaplaincy that supports students and whānau to live their best life.

 Chaplain speaking to student

-You can be that adult.
+You can be that trusted adult.

 Lifewalk supports many Wellbeing Mentors all over Aotearoa.
 Right now, the demand for help in schools is more than we can provide.